-The Mazda MX-5 is the go-to option for anyone looking for a reliable, two-seat sports car on a budget.
+We all know the Mazda MX-5 is the go-to option for anyone wanting a reliable, two-seat sports car on a budget.
 And while the MX-5 is brilliant – all four generations of it – it’s also a little obvious.
 So, what are the alternatives?

-Fortunately, there’s another contender from Japan.
+However, there is another contender from Japan.
 The Honda S2000 was launched in 1999, with a frenetic engine, enough practicality for a weekend away and agreeable styling.
-Sales came to an end after 10 years with the GT Edition 100 special edition, which boasted Grand Prix White paint, special graphite alloys, red leather and a unique serial number badge.
-That’s the car we’re testing here.
+Sales finally came to an end after 10 years with the GT Edition 100 special edition, which boasted Grand Prix White paint, graphite alloys, red leather and a unique serial number badge.
+That’s the car we are testing here.

 In some ways, it seems daft to compare the S2000 with the MX-5.
 It develops 240hp and will hit 62mph in 6.2 seconds.
-But, in the first instance, it doesn’t feel any more spectacular than an MX-5.
-The interior is fine, if lacking a touch of sparkle, and the engine remains reserved below around 6,000rpm.
+In the first instance, though, it doesn’t feel any more spectacular than an MX-5.
+The interior is fine, if a bit plasticky, and the engine remains reserved below 6,000rpm.
 Yes, you read that right.

 The S2000 is now a fully-paid-up modern classic.
 A good example could prove to be an investment, so don’t skimp on the maintenance budget.
-We reckon around £15,000 will buy you a traction control-equipped car with a respectable mileage from a dealer.
+We reckon between £15,000 and £20,000 will buy you a traction control-equipped car with a respectable mileage from a dealer.

 Not everyone will be a fan of the S2000.
 One specialist dealer told us that many people walk away after a test drive, as a few minutes with a salesman sat alongside you doesn’t show the S2000 in its best light.
 If you’re looking for a car to be seen in, the S2000 isn’t great either; it lacks the badge kudos of the BMW Z4, Mercedes-Benz SLK or Porsche Boxster, and the interior isn’t up to German standards.